 - Grammarly: Grammarly is an add-on installed in the browser.
-When it is active, it will automatically detect all the grammatical error & spellings in real time.
-It will also suggest correct words which make your proofreading task much easy.
+When it is active, it will automatically detect all the grammatical errors & spellings in real-time.
+It will also suggest correct words that make your proofreading task much easy.

 - Some of the best books to learn to Proofread: McGraw-Hill’s Proofreading Handbook, Copyediting, and Proofreading For Dummies & Proofreading Secrets of Best-Selling Authors (Writing With Excellence Book 8)

 Is There Any Workshop You Can Attend For Free?

 Proofreading is definitely not an easy job, and you may require guidance from the experts.
 A person who is already a professional proofreader can definitely guide you in the right direction.
 With that in mind, you are lucky because Caitlin Pyle is there to help you.